wizo06/japanese/docs/Fundamentals/particles.md

     The first way is to explicitly say "I am the one who..." or "she is the one who..." or "they are the ones who..." or "this is the thing that...".

-    The second way is to -if it's on text- stylize the "I" with italics or with bold (or both).
+    The second way is to ーif it's written communicationー stylize the "I" with italics or with bold (or both).
 The equivalent of this in spoken speech is to say "I" louder or longer (or both).

-    **On a related note**: If we want to *interpret* (not to be confused with *translate*) the following Japanese sentence into English, while still retaining all the nuances and emphasis as much as possible, this is how it would probably be said in English.
+    **On a related note**: If we want to retain as much nuances as possible when translating from Japanese into English, this is how we would probably do it:

     - 私は日本人だ。
     *I am Japanese.*

-    Notice that in Japanese, 「私」 is marked with the topic particle 「は」.
-But the interpretation in English, "I" is the subject, not the topic.
+    Notice that in Japanese, 「私」 is the **topic**.
+But in English, "I" is the **subject**.
 Now, let's look at the next sentence:

     - 私が日本人だ。
     *I am the one who is Japanese.*